TU Darmstadt Publishing Fund

 IOP Publishing

-TU Darmstadt is participating in the Germany-wide consortium agreement with IOP Publishing, the publishing house of the Institute of Physics.
-Until 31 December 2024, authors can publish OA articles of the type “paper”, “special issue paper”, “review” or “letter”" free of charge in hybrid and gold OA journals (journal title list 2024 (opens in new tab) ).
+In 2025, TU Darmstadt is participating in the Germany-wide consortium agreement with IOP Publishing, the publishing house of the Institute of Physics.
+Authors can publish OA articles of the type “paper”, “special issue paper”, “review” or “letter”“ free of charge in hybrid and gold OA journals (journal title list 2025 (opens in new tab)).
 Additional costs such as page charges will not be covered.
 IOPP identifies eligible corresponding authors on the basis of the affiliation entered.

 MDPI

-MDPI grants a 10% discount on article processing charges if the corresponding author is affiliated with TU Darmstadt when submitting the manuscript.
-Publication costs can be subsidised by the OA Publishing Fund.
-Please find the funding criteria and amount at the top of this page.
+In the years 2025 and 2026, MDPI grants a 30% discount on article processing charges if the corresponding author is affiliated with TU Darmstadt when submitting the manuscript.

 Proceedings of the National Academy of Sciences of the United States of America (PNAS)

 Publications in the Proceedings of the National Academy of Sciences of the United States of America are fee-based.
-A standard publication that is freely available online after 6 months (“delayed open access”) costs 2,595 USD for TU authors.
-For immediate open access publications a discounted fee of 4,995 USD is charged.
+For immediate open access publications a discounted fee of 5,495 USD is charged.

 PsyJOURNALS (Hogrefe Verlag)